vutran1710/PyrateLimiter/README.md

 ### Applying rate limits
 Then, use `Limiter.try_acquire()` wherever you are making requests (or other rate-limited operations).
-This will raise a `BucketFullException` if the rate limit is exceeded.
+This will raise an exception if the rate limit is exceeded.

 ```python
 import requests